 |IKEv2||Great for mobile devices.
 More secure than L2TP/IPSec.||None|

-Point-to-Point Tunneling Protocol (PPTP) is among the earliest encryption protocols invented and can run on versions of Windows dating back to 1995.
+PPTP, which stands for Point-to-Point Tunneling Protocol, is among the earliest encryption protocols invented and can run on versions of Windows dating back to 1995.

 PPTP is one of the most common, easiest to set up, and computationally fastest protocol.
 Thus it is recommended for applications for which speed is most important, such as streaming video like Netflix over VPN.